The Real Housewives: Reunion episodes

 In addition to answering questions, the Housewives are given the chance to look back on video clips of events from the season, with their reactions shown to the audience via picture-in-picture.
 "Friends of the Housewives", part-time cast members, typically only appear for a portion of the reunion time.
-In many but not all U.S. Real Housewives installments, a segment of the reunion is filmed with the husbands of the Housewives joining their spouses on stage and giving their thoughts on what happened during the filming of the season.
+In many but not all American Real Housewives installments, a segment of the reunion is filmed with the husbands of the Housewives joining their spouses on stage and giving their thoughts on what happened during the filming of the season.
 The first show to debut such a segment was The Real Housewives of Orange County in 2010, and many production companies now consider spouse participation to be standard fare on reunion day.
 The vast majority of reunion specials end with the cast making a toast, signifying a formal end to the season.
 In many cases production makes note of offering non-alcoholic toasts to Housewives who have quit drinking alcohol, or who are pregnant.

 The final episode of the first season of The Real Housewives of Orange County, the franchise's original incarnation, diverged from the now-standard reunion format; it lacked a host, and the women dressed casually and cordially reminisced over the course of a single episode, set in the backyard of one of the women.
 The reunion for the second season, then titled "Real Housewives Confess: A Watch What Happens Special", was the first to feature Andy Cohen as host, and to use the talk show-like format which subsequent reunions would adopt.
 From then on, a standard season-ending reunion would play out across two episodes, with season three of The Real Housewives of New York City debuting the franchise's first-ever three-part reunion in June 2010.
-In the years since, three-part reunions have become commonplace on many U.S. Housewives series, and in April 2017 The Real Housewives of Atlanta ended its ninth season with a four-part reunion special.
+In the years since, three-part reunions have become commonplace on many American Housewives series, and in April 2017, The Real Housewives of Atlanta ended its ninth season with a four-part reunion special.
 The four-part reunion special format was later duplicated by the Potomac and Beverly Hills installments in 2021.

-During the COVID-19 pandemic in 2020, the season 12 and season 10 reunions of Atlanta and Beverly Hills were filmed virtually, on Zoom, from the homes of Cohen and the Housewives due to lockdown orders at the time.
+During the COVID-19 pandemic in 2020, the season 12 and season 10 reunions of Atlanta and Beverly Hills respectively were filmed virtually, on Zoom, from the homes of Cohen and the Housewives due to lockdown orders at the time.